Skip to content

 Psychological effect of minimalism

-A quote from philosopher Prof. Dr. Jürgen Manemann: "The less a person owns, the more independent they are from any consumer constraints.
-Consumption plays such an important role in society that many people hide behind their possessions and define themselves by them."
+A quote from philosopher Prof. Dr. Jรผrgen Manemann: "The less a person owns, the more independent he or she is of any compulsion to consume.
+In society, consumption plays such a big role that many hide behind their property and define themselves by it."

 This is also an important psychological effect.
-Through the psychology of minimalism, you are almost forced to deal with yourself, as you No more distraction and stimulation on the outside can look for.
-If you manage to do this, you will gain a better inner perspective and develop on a personal level.
+Through the psychology of minimalism, you are almost forced to deal with yourself because you are no more distraction and stimulation outside you can search for.
+If you can do it, you will get a better inner view and develop on a personal level.

 5. minimalism helps focus on social relationships

-People who go on a "media diet", i.e. consciously abstain from consuming media, unanimously report the following effect: they had more of the Need to maintain social contactswhich often results in their Social relations improved and the overall quality of their lives has improved.
-After all, many studies have shown that successful social relationships are a factor in happiness.
-Here is another fitting quote from Jürgen Manemann: "Reducing yourself to the bare essentials helps you to find out what a good life can mean.
-This is how inner fullness can arise from outer emptiness."
+People who go on a "media diet," i.e., consciously abstain from consuming media, unanimously report the following effect: they had more of the Need to maintain social contacts, which often affects their Social relations improved and their lives as a whole have improved in quality.
+After all, successful social relationships are a factor in the feeling of happiness that has been proven in many studies.
+Here's another fitting quote from Jรผrgen Manemann: "Reducing yourself to the bare essentials helps you find out what a good life can mean.
+Thus, through outer emptiness, inner fullness can arise."

 Minimalism vs. Advertising - The Role of Business